Letts of London: History

 In 1796 John Letts opened a printing, stationery and book binding shop at the Royal Exchange, London, which provided London merchants with stationery products designed specifically for commercial purposes.
 In 1812 he began selling the first pre-printed commercial diary which combined a journal with a calendar.
 This combination permitted the diary to be used to record both past and future events, such as appointments – making it particularly useful for traders in the City of London and for commercial dealings with the Port of London.
 The Letts Commercial Diary had a 104 pages printed with the dates of a six-day working week (Monday to Saturday) and included the dates of public holidays and information such as the tide tables.
 The creation of the Letts commercial diary was followed by the publishing of the first pocket diary, which was designed for personal use.
 By the 1820s Letts of London was producing a range of diaries in different sizes and formats.

 In 1835 Thomas Letts (son of John Letts) took over the Letts company and began printing diaries that ranged from small pocket diaries to commercial foolscap folio one-day-per-page editions.
 Additionally, his factories at North Road, New Cross printed interest tables, specialist clerical and medical diaries, calendars, parliamentary registers, ledgers, maps, and logbooks.

 As Letts' publications became ubiquitous, adverts for Letts diaries even featured in early editions of Charles Dickens' David Copperfield.
 Scottish missionary David Livingstone used Letts diaries to keep a record of his travels and missionary work in Africa.

 As the leading company in the sector, in 1900 Charles Letts sold almost 250,000 diaries a year, which rose to three million by 1936.
 By this time Letts was publishing over 400 types of specialist diaries aimed at hobbyists and professionals, including Scouts, motorists, investors, electrical engineers, poultry keepers, wireless amateurs, gardeners and many others.

 In the first half of the 20th century, along with Collins, T. J. and J. Smith, John Walker and Co., and Iliffe, Charles Letts and Co.
 Ltd. continued to be one of the major British diary publishers.

+In 1992 the company was featured in the television programme Troubleshooter.
+New management and investment was secured.

 In 2001 Letts purchased Filofax, and is currently owned by the Filofax, Letts and Blueline Group, which also owns the Blueline brand of stationery products.
 Letts of London is no longer associated with Letts and Lonsdale, which is now wholly owned by HarperCollins.